mdb1/mdb1.github.io/_posts/2025-03-06-your-problem-solving-ability.markdown

 In this age of the so-called `vibe-coding`, and with non-technical people shipping 100x more than people with 10 years of experience (still TBD where all this will lead), certain developer behaviors put you at risk of becoming obsolete:

 - If your first thought when running into a problem is asking a coworker → you could be replaced by AI.
-  - Instead, try debugging/finding the error/fixing it and only after exhausting your options, ask for help, but provide all the details of your findings.
+  - Instead, try `debugging/finding the error/fixing` it and only after exhausting your options, ask for help, but provide all the details of your findings.
 - If you're a machine that takes tickets as inputs, and only code the minimum necessary to satisfy the ticket → you could be replaced by AI.
-  - Instead, try getting a better understanding of what is needed, what value you could add, and how to improve the codebase in the process.
+  - Instead, try `getting a better understanding` of what is needed, what value you could add, and how to improve the codebase in the process.
 Also, break down the ticket into smaller, more manageable tasks if needed.
 [Document your work](/2023-05-13-the-definition-of-done/).
 - If you don't think about the business → you could be replaced by AI.
-  - Instead, try to contextualize the problem within the business goals and deliver solutions that create real value.
+  - Instead, try `contextualizing the problem` within the business goals and deliver solutions that create real value.
 Propose new things that might benefit the business.
 Talk to real users.

 You should be `independent`.
 Don't be scared to dive into unfamiliar code, experiment with solutions, and `learn from failures`.